Spenbert02/FisnarRobotPlugin/readme.md

 ![](docs/doc_pics/define_setup_window_2.png)

-And the monitor stage can be access via the 'Monitor' tab in the top-middle of the screen.
+And the monitor stage can be accessed via the 'Monitor' tab in the top-middle of the screen.

 ![](docs/doc_pics/monitor_tab.png)